 Are there state rules protecting social media passwords in the employment context and/or on employer monitoring of employee social media accounts?

-Ontario has no private sector provincial privacy legislation.
-Moreover, the Ontario Human Rights Commission warns that social media monitoring increases the risk of discrimination complaints, as employers may inadvertently obtain information from social media accounts that discloses information concerning a protected ground under the Human Rights Code.
+Provincial rules Ontario has no private sector provincial privacy legislation.
+However, the Ontario Human Rights Commission warns that social media monitoring increases the risk of discrimination complaints, as employers may inadvertently obtain information from social media accounts that discloses information concerning a protected ground under the Human Rights Code.

 Bring your own device